An AI Co-Data-Scientist for Prioritizing Candidate Biomarkers from Wearable Sensor Data: Results

 Imputation sensitivity analysis confirmed that all prioritized candidates were stable across three imputation strategies (median, KNN, iterative; maximum $\Delta\rho < 0.001$), and threshold sensitivity analysis showed that the same 13 features survived at both default ($p < 0.05$, $|\rho| \geq 0.20$) and lenient ($p < 0.10$, $|\rho| \geq 0.10$) thresholds, indicating robustness to analytical choices.

-When evaluated on the GLOBEM dataset as a stress test of pipeline robustness under data-poor conditions, CoDaS extracted subtle environmental phenotypes across multiwave sensing periods, achieving a classification CV AUC of 0.535 (Gradient Boosting classifier using all validated features; a Logistic Regression model restricted to the top-5 CoDaS-selected features with demographics yielded CV AUC = 0.694 in the ablation analysis of Table~\ref{tab:ablation_results}, reflecting a different feature set and model family).
+When evaluated on the GLOBEM dataset as a stress test of pipeline robustness under data-poor conditions, CoDaS extracted subtle environmental phenotypes across multiwave sensing periods, achieving a primary classification CV AUC of 0.535 using the all-screened-feature evaluation protocol.
+A separate top-five logistic-regression ablation produced a higher AUC and is reported only as an exploratory component analysis, not as the primary GLOBEM performance estimate.
 This near-chance discriminative performance reflects the substantial analytical challenges inherent to this cohort: 54.6\% feature level missingness, the coarseness of the PHQ-4 outcome instrument (4-item, 0--12 scale), and the heterogeneity of longitudinal passive sensing across annual cohorts.
 Although discriminative performance was near chance, this result is consistent with a conservative pipeline that did not surface stronger predictive claims from a sparse and noisy cohort.
-Despite this performance ceiling, the pipeline identified the sequential diversity of unique WiFi access points encountered over a seven day trend ($\rho = 0.128$, 95\% CI [0.10, 0.24], $p < 0.001$) as a candidate predictor of depressive shifts.
+Despite this performance ceiling, the pipeline identified the sequential diversity of unique WiFi access points encountered over a seven day trend ($\rho = 0.128$, 95\% CI [0.05, 0.20], $p < 0.001$) as a candidate predictor of depressive shifts.
 While previous digital phenotyping studies have correlated static location entropy with depression \citep{saeb2015mobile}, the CoDaS-generated mechanistic hypothesis advanced this by framing dynamic network scanning as a proxy for what the system termed ``environmental instability'' and ``agitated restlessness'' (CoDaS-generated interpretive labels, not established clinical constructs).
 The Google Data Science Agent baseline achieved a nearly identical predictive variance (CV AUC = 0.523), suggesting that the discriminative ceiling is largely data-driven rather than method-driven.